matt-handy/TheAllCommander/README.md

 To change the default served payload, please use the parameter "daemon.payload.csharp.filelist=HelloWorld.cs"

 From the text client for TheAllCommander, please select the "WIZARD" option when prompted on startup.
-The commands to create either a text stager or a pre-compiled stager will be printed there.
+The commands to create either a text stager or a pre-compiled stager will be printed there in a help menu.
 	Note: The stager is only compiled for the user by TheAllCommander server if the server is run on Windows.

+The C# stager by default is generated with random code permutations.
+To disable this, please see the WIZARD help options for syntax.

 # Dependencies
 Java JDK